Igor Rudan: Career in public communication of science

 In 2016, Rudan became a science communicator.
-Supported by The Wellcome Trust and BBC Scotland, he developed a documentary series Survival: The Story of Global Health (2017).
-He published a series of 52 columns called 21st century in Vecernji list in 2017-18; then, a series of 28 columns called Human organism in Vecernji list in 2018-19.
-This was followed by a series of 10 columns called "Sustainability of our world in Index.hr in 2019.
-Then, he wrote a series of 17 columns in Vecernji list in 2020 called Survival: The Story of Global Health (all of them were in Croatian).
+Since 2016, he published over 250 columns to popularize science for the Croatian newspaper Vecernji list and further 10 for the Croatian online news portal Index.hr.
+He also published over 40 long reads in English for Medium.com to popularise global health topics.
+Supported by The Wellcome Trust and BBC Scotland, he developed a documentary series called Survival: The Story of Global Health (2017).
 Simultaneously, he wrote a 4-book popular science Tetralogy on the 21st century, which contained the books The Exact Colour of the Sky (2017), Evil Air (2018), In the Land of Clans (2019) and Awaiting the Fires (2020).
-All four books became No. 1 national bestsellers in Croatia.
+All four books became national bestsellers in Croatia.

 Role in COVID-19 pandemic response

 During the COVID-19 pandemic, Igor Rudan engaged in several roles.
 He was a scientific adviser to the Government of Croatia in planning the COVID-19 response in Croatia.
-From his already established position of science communicator, he also launched a massive health education campaign, writing columns about the pandemic for Vecernji list.
-They were followed by up to 3 million people in all six countries of the former Yugoslavia, in the United Kingdom and the United States, and published in other countries in other international outlets.
+From his already established position of science communicator, he also launched a health education campaign, writing columns about the pandemic for Vecernji list.
+They were followed by up to 3 million people in all six countries of the former Yugoslavia, in the United Kingdom and the United States.
+They were also published in other countries via other international outlets, including comments for BBC News, CNN, Financial Times, The Wall Street Journal, USA Today, The Guardian and others.

-He was active as an editor-in-chief of theJournal of Global Health, where many reports on the national-level response on COVID-19 were reviewed and published.
-He also wrote a number of notable editorials and research articles on COVID-19 pandemic.
+He was an Editor-in-Chief of the Journal of Global Health, where many reports on the national-level response to COVID-19 were reviewed and published.
+As a member of the Early Pandemic Evaluation and Enhanced Surveillance of COVID-19 (EAVE II) group, he also wrote a number of editorials and co-authored research articles on COVID-19 pandemic.